Floydlang/floyd/Notes/Floyd script -- next features.md

 		TYPE return-value
 		[ARGUMENT] - function arguments
 		ARGUMENT: TYPE argument-name
-	unknown
+	unresolved_type_identifier
 		string: the identifier for the unknown type.
 		???
 Don't use typeid_t to store these!
-This is not an id of a type, it an unresolved identifier custom_type
+This is not an id of a type, it an unresolved identifier.
+		Problem is that it can still be part of a complex typeid_t. custom_type
 		string: name-of-new-type, like "my_struct", "meters_t"
 		string: compile-time path of the type declaration -- to make two identical custom_types unique.